6562680/router/README.md

                                 ])
                                 ->name('dump');

-                            // using array (will be imploded by space and split to endpoint/signature)
+                            // using array (will be imploded using space)
                             $manager->cli([
                                 0 => 'load',
                                 1 => '{--force|f > Forces non-interactive mode}',